-Payment Initiation Service Providers are regulated under PSD2 which is a directive of the EU.
-Because of the nature of such type of legislative instrument, there will be national legislation in each member state that oversees the establishment and overall conduct of PISPs.
-In the UK they are regulated under the Payment Services Regulations 2017 that transposed PSD2 into the national legislative framework.
+Payment Initiation Service Providers are regulated under the PSD2 which is a directive of the EU.
+Because of the nature of such a type of legislative instrument, there will be national legislation in each member state that oversees the establishment and overall conduct of PISPs.
+In the UK they are regulated under the Payment Services Regulations 2017 that transposed the PSD2 into the national legislative framework.
 Furthermore, such legislation as anti-money laundering directives and data protection legislation is of due concern.
-They also have national equivalents in the member states or are consolidated as regulations at supranational level with minor discrepancies stemming from national legislation clarifying certain points that are left for the discretion of member states.
+They also have national equivalents in the member states or are consolidated as regulations at the supranational level with minor discrepancies stemming from national legislation clarifying certain points that are left for the discretion of member states.
 Apart from the aforementioned acts Payment Initiation Service Providers (PISPs) should consider national conduct of business and reporting requirements.

 How PSP Lab can help?

 The process of obtaining authorisation as a Payment Initiation Service Provider (PISP) can be tedious if you do not have a team of experts that can assist you with this process.
 Depending on the jurisdiction that you choose there will be specific considerations that must be taken into account.
-For instance, in some countries, it is prerequisite to have a face-to-face meeting or send documents via post to the regulatory authority.
+For instance, in some countries, it is a prerequisite to have a face-to-face meeting with a regulator or send documents via post to the regulatory authority.
 Luckily, you are in a right place.
 PSP Lab knows such twists and turns and can assist you with obtaining a license.
 Furthermore, we can help you to choose your modus operandi and streamline the processes even prior to the company becoming authorised.
 Reach out to us today in order to start with obtaining PISP License in the most convenient and timely manner.